AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/atendofstream01.md

 ---
 title: 'at_end_of_stream/[0,1]'
+group: Input Output
 predicates:
- - 'at_end_of_stream/0' : test for end of the curent input stream
+ - {sig: 'at_end_of_stream/0', desc: 'test for end of the curent input stream'}
- - 'at_end_of_stream/1' : test for end of a specific input stream
+ - {sig: 'at_end_of_stream/1', desc: 'test for end of a specific input stream'}
 ---
 `at_end_of_stream/0` — test for end of the curent input stream